-I love custard tart and the kids love it too – particularly for breakfast!
+I love custard tart – particularly for breakfast!
 I especially love the warm scent of nutmeg that you grate into the creamy yellow custard and onto the surface of the tart.

 I picked up nutmegs in Provence this summer – the market in Gordes has the best spice stall.
 So although custard tart feels extremely British it’s also very much a taste of France for me.